How to start (and finish) a writing project

 Once you’ve broken your project down into tasks, it’s time to schedule them out.
 There are a few ways to do this, and I encourage you to choose the way that suits your work habits the best.

 Both ways require that you have a writing system in place, and that you have that system mapped onto your calendar.
-I recommend finding your Tiger Time, or your most high-energy, focused time of day to work, and then blocking at least an hour per week during that time (get the details of how to find and block your Tiger Time in the video below).
+I recommend finding your Soaring State™, or your best, most energetic focused time of day to work, and then blocking at least an hour per week during that time (learn more about finding your Soaring State™ here)

 Method 1: Map the tasks onto your calendar